hostingbydesign/docs.hostingby.design/docs/appslots/guides/d2r.md

 chmod +x rfr.pl
 ```

-As a Seedbox.io customer, you should not need to alter anything in either script.
+As a HostingByDesign customer, you should not need to alter anything in either script.

 ## Add the Script to Execute